Probing symmetries of quantum many-body systems through gap ratio statistics: Introduction

 In general, one would be inclined to resolve the underlying symmetries by treating each block independently and performing a block diagonalization.
 This is not always possible.
 First, there are cases where a symmetry not previously known or analyzed is discovered fortuitously (e.g. by monitoring the gap ratio and seeing that it does not converge to its expected value).
 Second, in some situations, the block diagonalization is not known, too complex to implement, or cannot be performed totally.
-The later case occurs for instance in systems with non-Abelian discrete symmetries, where two symmetry operations that commute with the Hamiltonian do not commute with each other (see e.g.~\cite{friedman_localization_2018,prakash_eigenstate_2017}).
+The latter case occurs for instance in systems with non-Abelian discrete symmetries, where two symmetry operations that commute with the Hamiltonian do not commute with each other (see e.g.~\cite{friedman_localization_2018,prakash_eigenstate_2017}).
 Third, there are cases where the basis transformation leading to a block structure in the Hamiltonian is known, but results in a Hamiltonian which is more costly to analyze; this is for instance the case if a sparse Hamiltonian leads to non-sparse blocks, inducing a strong decrease in the performances of numerical routines (we will present such an example in Sec.~\ref{sec:rsos}).

 In this work, we extend the Rosenzweig-Porter analysis to the computation of the gap ratio statistics $P(r)$ when several independent blocks are present.
 We do so by calculating the joint gap distribution $P(x,y)$ for a matrix with several independent random blocks, each being a random matrix with joint gap distribution $p(s,t)$.
 We obtain closed expressions for $P(x,y)$ and $P(r)$ in terms of $p(s,t)$ and its primitives.
-These expressions are valid for an arbitrary number of blocks and an arbitrary distribution $p(s,t)$.
+These expressions are valid for an arbitrary number of blocks.
 In the case of Gaussian random matrices, we use for $p(s,t)$ a surmise given by the exact $3\times 3$ distribution of RMT, which allows us to obtain expressions for $P(r)$.
+However our formula applies for an arbitrary distribution $p(s,t)$.
 We note that a recent work~\cite{sun_color_2020} provides estimates for $P(r)$ and $\langle r\rangle$ based on an surmise obtained from explicit analytical calculations for small-size matrices; however it does not take into account all possible level partitions.
 Our approach is quite different, as we discuss below.

 Our analytical estimates are virtually indistinguishable from numerical simulations on large random matrices.
 Our results explain several deviations for the distribution $P(r)$ or expectation value $\langle r \rangle$ observed in the literature, as discussed in Sec.~\ref{sec:literature}.
 They can also be useful in several situations such as those mentioned above (which we illustrate with various applications taken from many-body physics in Sec.~\ref{sec:applications}), as well as to estimate the number of effective ergodic blocks in an incompletely thermalized system.